gregorymcintyre/SIT107-Something-Awesome/README.md

 ## Instrustions for Use

-1. download the repo and add the IRremote.zip to library
+1. download the repo and add the IRremote.zip to libraries (3 required)
-2. connect he IR Rx and record code for your remote
+2. connect he IR Rx and record code for your remote (see circuit diagrams)
-3. ongoing
+3. upload IR-RX.ino
+4. connect the IT TX and DHT22 (see circuit diagram)
+5. upload IR-Tx.ino
+4. enjoy this code will only work for a specific aircon code will need to be recorded and implemented with a sendNEC to work correctly, this program currently sends in raw due to unexpected technical dificulties